vahidirn/laravel-filter-query-neo4j/readme.md

 The SQL that is run will match any user whose name is a case-insensitive match containing 'John', such as 'Little john', 'Johnathon', 'JOHN'.

-The model's filterQueryNeo definition can also be return dynamically by overloading the getFilterQueryNeo() method on the class.
+The model's filterQuery definition can also be return dynamically by overloading the getFilterQuery() method on the class.

 ```
 class User extends Model
 {
-  use \VahidIrn\FilterQueryNeo\FilterQueryNeoTrait;
+  use \VahidIrn\FilterQuery\FilterQueryTrait;

-  public function getFilterQueryNeo () {
+  public function getFilterQuery () {
     return [
-      'name' => FilterQueryNeo::String,
+      'name' => FilterQuery::String,
-      'email' => FilterQueryNeo::String
+      'email' => FilterQuery::String
     ];
   }
 }